hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 ```

 # Move the auth code to the auth app
-Now that we have a sub-application for everything google login related, we are going to move the code in the `run.py` file, created in the previous guide to the `app/auth.py` file.
+Now that we have a sub-application for everything that is google login related, we are going to move the code in the `run.py` file, created in the previous guide, to the `app/auth.py` file.

-From that code we need to `/login` and the `/auth` endpoints.
+From that code we need the `/login` and the `/auth` endpoints.
 Let's rename `/auth` to `/validate_token` so it's not confusing with our sub-application base route.

 ## Modify your Google Cloud domains:
-We need to modify the authorized domains because now our endpoint has a `/auth` before the route.
+We need to modify the authorized domains because now we are going to redirect to a new endpoint.
-- Access to the Google Cloud Console with your Google account: [GoogleCloud](https://console.cloud.google.com/apis/dashboard)
+- Access to the Google Cloud Console with your Google account: [Google Cloud](https://console.cloud.google.com/apis/dashboard)
 - Go to Credentials -> OAuth client ID -> Click on edit your application
 - Change `http://127.0.0.1:7000/auth` to `http://127.0.0.1:7000/token`

-NOTE: this `/token` url is the redirect_uri, it's a frontend route.
-We are going to redirect after entering the google credentials to the frontend, and then pass it to the server to validate the response.
-The frontend can be hosted on any domain, we just need to change the url in this section and make the host available on a `CORSMiddleware`.
+This `/token` url it's a frontend route.
+We are going to redirect the user after entering the google credentials to the frontend, and then pass it to the server to validate the response (using javascript).

+The frontend can be hosted on any domain, we just need to change the url in this section and make the host available on a `CORSMiddleware` on the `FastAPI` app.

 ## Move the run.py code to app/auth.py:
-We are going to move the `auth` route to the newly created `validateToken` route, this endpoint will validate the token sent by google and create and send a `JWT` Token to the frontend.
+We are going to move the `auth` route code to the newly created `validateToken` route, this endpoint will validate the token sent by google and create and send a `JWT` Token to the frontend.
-We are going to set the `redirect_uri` to our frontend, so it can have the date to later request a `JWT` token to the server.
+We are going to set the `redirect_uri` to our frontend, so it can have the data to later request a `JWT` token to the server.

 So the flow will be:
 - Enter the `auth_app/login` endpoint.